derf/energytrace-util/README.md

  3. Voltage [mV]
  4. Cumulative Energy [nJ]

-The hardware side measures time, energy and (probably) voltage; current data is probably calculated somewhere inside the closed source part and heavily filtered -- differentiating and low-pass filtering the energy measurements leads to far more accurate readings than the provided current data.
+The hardware side measures time, energy and voltage.
+Current data is calculated by the msp430 library on the computer and heavily filtered -- differentiating and low-pass filtering the energy measurements leads to far more accurate readings than the provided current data.

 Debug information is prefixed with a `#`, so it is ignored by gnuplot and the like.